 Eat Fewer Vegetables–if you already have digestive issues

 If you already experience bloating, gas, or other digestive issues, lower your vegetable count and see if you notice a difference.
-Cruciferous vegetables like broccoli, brussels sprouts, cauliflower, etc can definetely cause bloating for some.
+Cruciferous vegetables like broccoli, brussels sprouts, cauliflower, etc can definitely cause bloating for some.

 Swap Your Toxic Personal Care Products